-Peer on Peer abuse
+Child on Child abuse

 All children have a right to attend school and learn in a safe environment.
-All peer on peer abuse is unacceptable and will be taken seriously.
+All child-on-child abuse is unacceptable and will be taken seriously.

-In addition, we have a zero-tolerance approach and will respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the school and/or online.
+In addition, we have a zero-tolerance approach and will respond to all reports and concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of the school and/or online.

 Staff recognise that while both boys and girls can abuse their peers, it is more likely that girls will be victims and boys' instigators of such abuse.
-Peer on peer abuse is not tolerated, passed off as "banter" or seen as "part of growing up".
+Children who ae LGBTQ+ may be targeted by other children.
+Child on Child abuse is not tolerated, passed off as "banter" or seen as "part of growing up".
 It is likely to include, but not limited to:

-- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherise causing physical harm. - gender based violence/sexual assaults - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting). - 'upskirting' or any picture taken under a person's clothing without them knowing to obtain sexual gratification or cause humiliation or distress. - initiation/hazing type violence and rituals. - Causing someone to engage in sexual activity without consent. - Sexual violence and sexual harassment between children, as defined by Sexual Offences Act 2003, which considers rape, assault by penetration and sexual assault, all types of sexual violence.
+- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm. - gender based violence/sexual assaults. - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting). - 'up skirting' or any picture taken under a person's clothing without them knowing to obtain sexual gratification or cause humiliation or distress. - initiation/hazing type violence and rituals. - Causing someone to engage in sexual activity without consent. - Sexual violence and sexual harassment between children, as defined by Sexual Offences Act 2003, which considers rape, assault by penetration and sexual assault, all types of sexual violence.
 Sexual violence and sexual harassment can be between two children, or a group of children and can occur online and offline.

-Consequently, peer on peer abuse is dealt with as a safeguarding issue, recorded as such and not managed through the systems set out in the school behaviour policy.
+Consequently, child on child abuse is dealt with as a safeguarding issue, recorded as such and not managed through the systems set out in the school behaviour policy.

-Any pupil who may have been victimised and/or displayed such harmful behaviours, along with any other child affected by peer on peer abuse, will be supported through the school's pastoral system and the support will be regularly monitored and reviewed.
+Any pupil who may have been victimised and/or displayed such harmful behaviours, along with any other child affected by child-on-child abuse, will be supported through the school's pastoral system and the support will be regularly monitored and reviewed.